 Steamed eggs are just like hard boiled but they’re easier to peel.
 Find out why and learn this useful technique.

 What is a steamed egg?
-It’s just like a hard boiled or soft boiled egg except you don’t boil them.
-Instead, you steam them.
+It’s just like a hard boiled or soft boiled egg except you don’t boil it.
+Instead, you steam it.

 Why do this?
 It turns out that steamed eggs are easier to peel then boiled eggs.
 Why is that?
 It’s pretty interesting, actually.